antixenoinitiative/axiwiki/Unlocking-Engineers.md

 title: AX Ship Engineering
 description: An AX-focused engineer unlocking and travel guide.
 published: true
-date: 2025-01-27T20:34:45.021Z
+date: 2026-03-24T14:33:02.709Z
 tags: engineering
 editor: markdown
 dateCreated: 2023-02-13T17:37:07.496Z
 ---

 # Unlocking AX Engineers
-This guide aims to provide the most efficient ways for unlocking engineers neccesary for anti-xeno combat.
+This guide aims to provide the most efficient ways for unlocking engineers ***neccesary for anti-xeno combat***.

-> You DO NOT have to max out the previous grade of an engineering blueprint before applying the next.
-A module only stores one grade of engineering, so each higher grade replaces previous ones.
-{.is-warning}

 # Required Engineers
 For a shieldless ship, the following components should be engineered at a minimum: